Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part5.md

 }
 ```

 `MinContext` points to the current context we are using for encoding, allowing us to immediately attempt to encode a symbol.
 We no longer need to pass a pointer to the context in `getEncodeProb()` and `getSymbolFromFreq()` since it is already stored in `MinContext`.
 If the first attempt to encode a symbol fails, we start descending through the chain of child context to search suitable context to encode the symbol.
-You can imagine it as each branch of the context represents a sequence of child contexts by default now.
-The condition of the first while loop is clear I think: if encoding was successful than we break out of the loop.
-In the loop of a context searching we check if the value of `Order0->Prev` has been assigned to `MinContext` and ignoring a context if it has the same number of symbols as the previous `MinContext`.
+You can imagine it as each branch of the context representing a sequence of child contexts by default now.
+The condition of the first while loop is clear I think: if encoding was successful then we break out of the loop.
+In the loop of a context search, we check if the value of `Order0->Prev` has been assigned to `MinContext` and ignore a context if it has the same number of symbols as the previous `MinContext`.
 This is because it indicates that both contexts have the same `context_data` values within them.
 The value of `LastMaskedCount` is set at ESC encoding/decoding in `getEncodeProb()` and `getSymbolFromFreq()`.

 ```
 b32 getEncodeProb(prob& Prob, u32 Symbol)